kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/components.md

     b) The `tensorflow` import is included outside of the `train_model` function.
 This is possible because the entire module will be executed at component runtime, not only the Python function as in a lightweight component.

     c) The component uses functions defined in `my_helper_module` imported via a [relative import](https://docs.python.org/3/reference/import.html#package-relative-imports).
 This is possible because `my_helper_module.py` will be included in the container image created in Step 2 below.
-This is unlike a lighweight component, which only uses the source code included in the Python function definition.
+This is unlike a lightweight component, which only uses the source code included in the Python function definition.
 This helper code could have also been defined within the same module outside of the `train_model` function.

     The following containerized component adapts the lightweight component in the previous section to a containerized component.
 Notice that most of the logic is extracted into helper functions in `my_helper_module`, permitting a cleaner, modular component function: